jlstewart12/Pandas-Gamer-Analysis/README.md

 ![Fantasy](Images/Fantasy.png)

-This repository contains a Pandas analysis report of various metrics for a fantasy game called Heroes of Pymoli.
+This repository contains a customer analysis report of various metrics for a fantasy game called Heroes of Pymoli.

 ### Player Count